jonaharagon/cocdevteam-info/ded/admin-client.md

 ## Notes

+The DEDGui main homepage can be located at [www.dedgui.tk](http://www.dedgui.tk/)

 The DEDGui software is licenced under the DEDGui Software License.
 It can be viewed in its entirety on the [Software License](https://cocdevteam.info/#!software-licences.md#DEDGui) page.